 To find the best deal, you may want to consider pre-qualifying for financing with an online lender so you know how much you should be paying.
 You can use this to negotiate your rate down if the dealer offers you a higher rate.
 You’ll get approved fairly quickly with a dealer and you can drive off the lot on the same day you start shopping in most cases.

 How does auto financing impact my credit score?

-After the first pull, your credit score won’t be continually hit if you allow multiple hard pulls for the same type of loan within a certain time frame (like 45 days).
-Credit bureaus don’t penalize you for shopping around for the best rate, because it proves you’re trying to be a responsible borrower.
+After the first pull, your credit score won’t continue to go down if you allow multiple hard pulls for the same type of loan within a certain time frame (typically from 14 to 45 days).
+Credit bureaus don’t penalize you for shopping around for the best rate because it proves you’re trying to be a responsible borrower.

 Frequently asked questions